camdez/dotfiles/README.md

 Configuration
 -------------

-Make sure to edit `dot-gitconfig` and `dot-emacs` to contain your own name and email address instead of mine.
+Make sure to edit `dot-gitconfig` to contain your own name and email address instead of mine.

 Gibberish
 ---------